Headshot CG Environment Brian Schrank, PhD

 College of Computing and Digital Media, DePaul University

-I devised the syllabus in this studio course in which students develop skills in game design and production.
+I revised the syllabus in this studio course in which students develop skills in game design and production.
 Students form into mini game studios that build a game mod which must provide one awesome minute of gameplay.
 The entire development process is covered from brainstorming and prototyping to playtesting and polish. (image to left is from the student team: Air Five Games)

 class website: www.gamemodworkshop.com